House sheathing is the panel layer that turns framing into a working shell.

 Corners, garage returns, tall wall sections, and braced wall lines deserve attention first.
 These areas do more than fill space.
 They help the house resist racking and movement.

-If the layout starts randomly in the middle of a wall, the corners often end up with awkward cuts, weak edges, or poor fastening.
+If layout starts randomly in the middle of a wall, the corners often end up with awkward cuts, weak edges, or poor fastening.
 Get the structural areas clean first, then fill the field.

 Choose the water-control layer before panels go up